sunidhithakur/SIT-Lab/README.md

 <ul>
   <li>It produces a sine wave and a cose wave in the same figure.
   <li>Xlabel,ylabel and atitle were added to the figure.
-  <l1>A legend was added to indicate the 2 waves.
+  <li>A legend was added to indicate the 2 waves.
  </ul>